 The Natural Minor Scale

 The third essential scale is the natural minor scale.
-You can make a natural minor scale out of a major scale simply by lowering the third, fifth, and sixth scale degrees by a half step.
+You can make a natural minor scale out of a major scale simply by lowering the third, sixth, and seventh scale degrees by a half step.

 Don’t worry too much about using this method to build the scale shape, however.
 We’ve got the proper minor scale shape for you right here: